CPSSD/feedlark/doc/db/user.md

 The user password will not be stored, instead, a salt and the hashed password and salt will be stored.
 These are stored in the same string in bcrypt.

+Tokens represents the randomly generated API tokens.
+Currently they point to a true value but this could be modified such that each token had validation date and permissions.

 Example Document
 ----------------
 		password = "ilovegnuhurd", 8 rounds